 Independent Contractor Misclassification Lawyer – Many companies try to sidestep California’s law by hiring “independent contractors” instead of employees.
 If classified according to the law, independent contractors are not “employees” covered by the wage and hour laws, and companies don’t have to pay them overtime.
 However companies are not allowed to do this if the “independent contractor” in fact qualifies as an “employee” under California’s Economic Realities Test.
+This would be a type of misclassification.

 Your attorney can tell you if you should be an employee or an independent contractor.